infoqualitylab/Visualization_Tools/Visualization_Tool_List.md

 <br/>
 **Special/Unique features:** According to their website, "Most of the features in Cytoscape supports languages other than English, including Eastern Asian languages using two-byte characters."<br/>
 <br/>
 **Analysis:** This is a powerful tool that can be used both by beginners as well as more experienced users.
 Loading the data itself, particularly if the structure is domain specific, does take a few minutes to figure out.
 While it is not necessary to understand complex elements of network analysis, being familiar with some terminology makes using this tool easier.
 There is quite a bit of documentation and a rather extensive online community, so troubleshooting any issues is not terribly complex.
 There are many ways to customize the visualized output, including shape and color.
-There are also analysis options, <br/>
+There are also analysis options, where Cytoscape can automatically analyze the user's data, allowing more complex visualizations.<br/>
 <br/>

 ## Dynagraph